-5.1.1 'A2 Remote Pilot Certificate of Competency' (A2 RCoC)

-- a) This certificate covers operations that are intended to assure safe operations of unmanned aircraft close to uninvolved persons.
-The certificate assures an appropriate knowledge of the technical and operational mitigations for ground risk (the risk of a person being struck by the unmanned aircraft) - b) The (A2) RCoC is required to be held by the remote pilot when: - 1) Operating in the A2 subcategory - 2) Specific Category - Operating under the conditions of a published STS or PDRA when the (A2) RCoC is specifically listed as an acceptable level of remote pilot competency for that STS or PDRA. - c) In some circumstances, the (A2) RCoC may also be proposed within a UAS operator's operational risk assessment as being a sufficient level or remote pilot competency for the operation being proposed; however, the CAAM will still hold the final determination on whether this is acceptable. - 5.1.1.1 The (A2) RCoC is valid for a period of five (5) years from the date it was issued. - 5.1.1.2 The (A2) RCoC is a theoretical examination only but is predicated on a 'building block' process of training and testing which is listed in the following paragraph.
+- 5.1.1 'A2 Remote Pilot Certificate of Competency' (A2 RCoC) - a) This certificate covers operations that are intended to assure safe operations of unmanned aircraft close to uninvolved persons.
+The certificate assures an appropriate knowledge of the technical and operational mitigations for ground risk (the risk of a person being struck by the unmanned aircraft) - b) The (A2) RCoC is required to be held by the remote pilot when: - 1) Operating in the A2 subcategory - 2) Specific Category - Operating under the conditions of a published STS or PDRA when the (A2) RCoC is specifically listed as an acceptable level of remote pilot competency for that STS or PDRA. - c) In some circumstances, the (A2) RCoC may also be proposed within a UAS operator's operational risk assessment as being a sufficient level or remote pilot competency for the operation being proposed; however, the CAAM will still hold the final determination on whether this is acceptable. - 5.1.1.1 The (A2) RCoC is valid until the expiry date of the (A2) RCoC which will be at the end of the month of which the assessment of competence is done, 5 years later. - 5.1.1.2 The (A2) RCoC is a theoretical examination only but is predicated on a 'building block' process of training and testing which is listed in the following paragraph.

-There are no practical flight test requirements for the (A2) RCoC. - 5.1.1.3 Prior to taking the examination, the remote pilot is required to have completed the following 'building blocks': - Successful completion of the CAAM's 'Unmanned and Model Aircraft Registration and Education Scheme' online training course for basic remote pilot competency and the associated competency test, and be in possession of the '12fly ID' number associated with that test; - b) Completion of a period of practical flight training, either under the guidance of an RPTO or under 'self-monitored' circumstances, conducted within the operating conditions of subcategory A3 but simulating the operating situations associated with the A2 subcategory. - 1) For a fixed-wing UA: a minimum of 15 hours of practical flight training is required. - 2) For a rotorcraft: a minimum of 5 hours of practical flight training is required.
+There are no practical flight test requirements for the (A2) RCoC. - 5.1.1.3 Prior to taking the examination, the remote pilot is required to have completed the following 'building blocks': - Successful completion of the CAAM's 'Unmanned and Model Aircraft Registration and Education Scheme' online training course for basic remote pilot competency and the associated competency test, and be in possession of the '12fly ID' number associated with that test; - b) Completion of a period of practical flight training, either under the guidance of an RPTO or under 'self-monitored' circumstances, conducted within the operating conditions of subcategory A3 but simulating the operating situations associated with the A2 subcategory. - 1) For a fixed-wing UA: a minimum of 15 hours of practical flight training is required.

-- c) Remote pilot must declare, in writing, that they have completed the above building blocks to the CAAM UAS Unit. - 5.1.1.4 The A2 RCoC shall comprise the minimum of: - a) Theoretical Knowledge Requirements - The theoretical knowledge requirements for A2 RCoC are satisfied by the requirements as listed in Appendix 1. - b) Practical Flying Requirements - 1) Refer to item 5.1.1.3 (b).
+- 2) For a rotorcraft: a minimum of 5 hours of practical flight training is required. - Remote pilot must declare, in writing, that they have completed the above building blocks to the CAAM UAS Unit. - 5.1.1.4 The A2 RCoC shall comprise the minimum of: - a) Theoretical Knowledge Requirements - 1) The theoretical knowledge requirements for A2 RCoC are satisfied by the requirements as listed in Appendix 1. - b) Practical Flying Requirements - 1) Refer to item 5.1.1.3 (b).